Skip to the main content.

 What is the difference between a standard LMS and one built for SMEs?

-An LMS for SMEs is typically more streamlined, focusing on ease of use and quick implementation.
-While enterprise systems often require months of setup and dedicated IT support, SME-focused platforms are designed to be managed by HR or small leadership teams with minimal technical expertise.
+An LMS for SMEs focuses on ease of use and quick implementation.
+Enterprise systems often need months of setup and dedicated IT support, while SME-focused platforms are designed to be run by HR or a small leadership team with minimal technical expertise.

 How much does an LMS for SMEs usually cost?

-Pricing varies based on the number of users and the depth of features required.
-Most modern platforms use a per-user, per-month subscription model, making it easier for SMEs to scale their costs as their team grows.
-This avoids the heavy upfront investment associated with older software models.
+Pricing varies with user numbers and feature depth.
+Most modern platforms use a per-user, per-month subscription, which lets costs grow with the team and avoids the heavy upfront investment of older software models.

 Can an LMS help with employee retention?

-Yes, significantly.
-Providing clear development paths and opportunities for skill acquisition is one of the top factors in employee satisfaction.
-When team members feel their employer is invested in their professional growth, they are more engaged and less likely to seek opportunities elsewhere.
+Yes.
+Clear development paths and skill-building opportunities rank among the top factors in employee satisfaction.
+People who feel their employer invests in their growth are more engaged and less likely to look elsewhere.

 How do I know if my team is actually learning anything?